Behavior-UI/behavior-ui/sandbox/about/getting_started.md

 ### Behavior

 `Behavior` parses your HTML content and invokes JavaScript with the options you specify, turning a form into an ajax form, or an input into a date picker.
 This means that you *never* write any custom `DomReady` JavaScript.
 You declare everything inline.
 This provides a lot of benefits outlined in the Behavior documentation.
 If you wish to write your own Behaviors then you should dig into the documentation and demos.
-You can find these in the github repo but it's easier to dig into it on [dev.clientcide.com](http://dev.clientcide.com).
+You can find these in the github repo.
 The chunks of JavaScript you write to describe one of these available configurations is called a *Behavior filter*.

 ### Delegator